 The Basic Processes Of Waste Decomposition

-First it is necessary to explain briefly the microbiological and chemical processes which give rise to landfill methane gas and leachate within a domestic waste landfill, during and beyond the active life of the site.
+First, it is necessary to explain briefly the microbiological and chemical processes which give rise to landfill methane gas and leachate within a domestic waste landfill, during and beyond the active life of the site.

-Probably the most widely-reproduced graph in the field of landfill science is that proposed as long ago as 1973 by Farquhar and Rovers, showing the generalised changes in composition of landfill methane gas with time.
+Probably the most widely-reproduced graph in the field of landfill science is that proposed as long ago as 1973 by Farquhar and Rovers, showing the generalised changes in the composition of landfill methane gas with time.
 (To be added.)

 There are three major phases in the decomposition of domestic wastes, summarised below: